AnnaBurova/1--lyrics/content/Abandon All Ships - Loafting.md

 Felt like a prison you found
 No one holding you in
-But you still burned it fucking down you still burned it fucking down
+But you still burned it fucking down
+You still burned it fucking down

 Are you lying awake
 Does it hurt you to see
 This fucking cross I bare
 So bow down to me
-bow down to me
+Bow down to me
-bow down to me
+Bow down to me